 DevOps Box: Vagrant with KVM

-When developing for cloud native solutions, I occasionally need to setup clean isolated environments using virtualization for testing or modelling solutions.
-One of the tools for my development system used to manage virtual machines is the popular Vagrant tool from Hashicorp.
+When developing for cloud native solutions, I occasionally need to setup clean isolated environments using virtualization for testing or modeling solutions.
+One of the tools for my development system that is used to manage virtual machines is the popular Vagrant tool from Hashicorp.